Sviat/matrainx/README.md

 # matrainx
-Like tears in the rain, time to dial
+Like tears in array, time to dial